VeronikaBabii/PointCloudToMesh/README.md

 # PointCloudToMesh

 Surface reconstruction of coloured point cloud in .ply format (x y z r g b a) via Poisson/BPA algorithms in both Python and C++.
+With the help of the Open3D library.